vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 Supported expertise tags can be shown in the user interface in at least two languages: English and Dutch.
 This means that if a photographer is known for multiple-exposure photography, the app will display either "Multiple exposure" for English or "Meervoudige opnamen" for Dutch - depending on your language preference.
-These translations for approved tags are stored in the [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) file.
+These translations for supported tags are stored in the [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) file.
-If the app runs across an unapproved tag (because of a user error, or as a proposal), that tag is shown untranslated because it doesn't occur in the root.level0.json file right now.
+If the app runs across a temporary tag (because of a user error, or as a proposal), that tag is shown untranslated because it doesn't occur in the root.level0.json file right now.
 </details></p>